Ha Giang

 • Camp beside the river in a truly remote mountain setting

-• Visit Sung La Valley and Pao’s House, one of Ha Giang’s best-known cultural stops
+• Visit Sung La Valley, one of Ha Giang’s best-known cultural stops

 SUMMARY